2026 UFO Short Film Lab Fellow, Brooklyn Academy of Music

 B.A., 2013, Philosophy (City University of New York)

+Katherine Clary is an Emmy-nominated filmmaker based in New York City.
 She works as a producer, archival researcher, and filmmaker, most recently on the feature length documentary The New Yorker at 100 for Netflix, executive produced by Judd Apatow.
 In her personal work, she is interested in exploring mortality, memory, and the intersection of society and the built environment.
-Her films have screened at Athens Film + Video Festival, Woodstock Film Festival, Millennium Film Workshop, Camden International Film Festival, and Telluride Film Festival.
+Her collaborative work has screened at Athens Film + Video Festival, Woodstock Film Festival, Millennium Film Workshop, Camden International Film Festival, and Telluride Film Festival.